tskit-dev/tutorials/README.md

 # Requirements

-Install the Python requirements from requirements.txt:
+Install the Python requirements from `requirements.txt`:
 ```
 $ python -m pip install -r requirements.txt
 ```

-You will also need a working R installation with reticulate and irkernel installed.
+You will also need a working R installation with `reticulate` and `irkernel` installed.
 This command should do the trick:
 ```
 $ R -e 'install.packages(c("reticulate", "IRkernel")); IRkernel::installspec()'